-Those debating whether or not it is possible to open schools safely should take a look at 1000s of businesses that have continued daily operations since COVID-19 started.
+Those debating whether or not it is possible to open schools safely should look at 1000s of businesses that have continued daily operations since COVID-19 started.
 Indeed, there are legitimate concerns about opening schools — pro and con.

 When the country shut down in early 2020, stay-at-home orders went into effect, and schools closed across the United States.
 Both federal and local governments, at the time, agreed with the CDC recommendations.
 However, many parents complained — especially when their local education administration did not promptly offer options.

 Worldwide, 1.9 billion youngsters had to stay home to combat the novel coronavirus’s adverse effects by April.
 As the shutdown wore on, psychologists and educators began to express concern about the negative impact missing school “was doing more harm than good,” according to the American Association for the Advancement of Science (AAAS).

 Children need to have in-person social interaction and stimulation.
 They need to experience milestones like birthdays and graduations.
 In June 2020, kids did not celebrate moving up to the next grade, which is especially crucial for kindergarteners going to 1st grade, 5th grade to middle school, and 8th grade to high school.
 Youth graduating the 12th grade did have diploma ceremonies.
 Those planning to go on to college may not experience their parents and grandparents’ entire social/education experience.

 Even though classrooms need to reopen, people cannot expect “things to return to normal.”
 Necessary adjustments must be made to ensure all involved’s safety, from the children to the janitors.

 Reopening Schools Can Be Done; Look at Businesses’ Experiences

 It can be done — reopening American schools.
 Other countries reopened in June.
 The AAAS reports: